Cecilapp/Cecil/docs/3-Templates.md

 | `site.time`           | [_Timestamp_](https://wikipedia.org/wiki/Unix_time) of the last generation. |
 | `site.debug`          | Debug mode: `true` or `false`.                         |

-:::info
+:::important
-In some case you can encounter conflicts between configuration and built-in variables (e.g.: `pages.default` configuration), so you can use `config.xxxx` (with `xxxx` is the variable name) to access directly to the raw configuration).
+In some case you can encounter conflicts between configuration and built-in variables (e.g.: `pages.default` configuration), so you can use `config.<variable>` (with `<variable>` is the name/path of the variable) to access directly to the raw configuration).

 Example: